-The real-time subterranean system demands high operational efficiency.
+The real-time, "subterranean system" demands high operational uptime.
 It is connected to the experiment observation system through a dedicated interface, and performs data collection and format conversion.
-Importantlym the system is constructed so that experimental observation data is not lost, even if communication with the outside system data servers is lost.
-This provides a no loss collection capability for data from events that cannot be observed a second time.
+Additionally, the system is designed so that experimental observational data is not lost, even if communication with the "surface system" data servers is lost.
+This provides a "backup" competency for collected data from events that cannot be observed a second time.

-The outside system accumulates and analyzes observation data sent from the subterranean system (approx. 700 GB per day).
-This is stored on the data servers once the software, running on the data analysis units, removes events that are clearly unneeded (approx. 150 GB per day).
+The "surface system" accumulates and analyzes observational data sent from the subterranean system (approx. 500 GB per day).
+The software running on the data analysis units removes unneeded event data and stores the observational data on the data servers.

-Detailed event reconstruction software is used on the accumulated data, on the data servers, to select and reconstruct neutrino events.
-Physical analysis is used on the events selected, to gain more in-depth understanding of the properties of neutrinos.
-This requires high CPU processing capacity and high speed data access.
+Detailed event reconstruction software is then used to select and reconstruct neutrino events, utilizing the data stored on the data servers.
+Physical analysis is performed on the events selected to gain a more in-depth understanding of the properties and nature of neutrinos.
+This requires high CPU processing performance and high speed data access.

 This is the world's largest water Cherenkov cosmic elementary particle detector.
 This not only measures neutrinos from supernova explosions, but also observes atmospheric neutrinos, solar neutrinos, and man-made neutrinos emitted from Tokai village in Ibaraki prefecture (T2K experiment).

 Share this page